philc/book-notes/engineering/thinking in systems - donella meadows.md

 ## Gems

-* Changing elements -- e.g. the players on the team -- usually has the least effect on the systems' behavior.
+* Changing elements -- e.g. the players on the team -- usually has the least effect on the system's behavior.
 Changing interconnections, and function, usually have much larger effects.
 * The delay in changing stocks is why it takes so long for a business to gain traction.
 The stocks of employees, customers, and word of mouth accumulate slowly.